jocpae/VesselGraph/README.md

 ## Instructions

-We provide our graphs as preprocessed OGB datasets (OGBN and OGBL) that are automaically retrieved by the dataloaders when executing the algorithms in `./source/baseline_models/`.
+We provide our graphs as preprocessed OGB datasets (OGBN and OGBL) that are automatically retrieved by the dataloaders when executing the algorithms in `./source/baseline_models/`.
-If you would rather work with customized solutions (different datasplits, etc.), we provide you with all steps of our pipeline.
+For this step, please run `./source/ogb_dataset/link_prediction/update_ogbl_master.sh` and `./source/ogb_dataset/node_classification/update_ogbn_master.sh` once, before you execute any of the algorithms in `./source/vaseline_models.`.

+If you would rather work with customized solutions (different datasplits, etc.), we provide you with all steps of our pipeline to generate, preprocess and convert the raw graphs to PyG and OGB formats.
 In the following section, we describe how our graphs have been built.
+You are invited to skip this section if you prefer working with our preprocessed graphs.

 ## Dataset Description
 #### 1. Generate Raw Graph fron Segmentation using Voreen